Countries: United States

 The United States is a nuclear weapon state member of the Non-Proliferation Treaty.
 In May 2010, the United States declared a stockpile of 5113 warheads as of the end of September 2009.
 This stockpile included almost 2000 strategic warheads deployed on about 800 missiles and bombers, 500 non-strategic warheads and 2,600 warheads in reserve.
 Additional 3500-4500 warheads are awaiting dismantlement.
 Taking into account the warheads in the dismantlement queue, the size of the U.S. weapon arsenal is estimated to be 9,400 nuclear warheads.

-The current stock of fissile materials in the United States is estimated to include 99.5 tonnes of weapon-grade plutonium and 686.6 tonnes of highly-enriched uranium (some of which is in irradiated naval fuel).
-Of these amounts, 53.9 tonnes of separated weapon-grade plutonium and 194 tonnes of HEU have been declared as excess to military requirements.
+The current stock of fissile materials in the United States is estimated to include 94.8 tonnes of plutonium (80.7 tonnes of which is weapon-grade) and 686.6 tonnes of highly-enriched uranium (some of which is in irradiated naval fuel).
+Of these amounts, 49.3 tonnes of separated plutonium and 194 tonnes of HEU have been declared as excess to military requirements.
 The United States has no separated civilian plutonium.

 The United States is not producing fissile materials for weapons.
 Production of HEU for weapons ended in 1964.
 Additional HEU was produced for naval-reactor fuel through 1992.
 All U.S. production reactors were shut down in 1987.